leeek/cs51-git-tutorial/README.md

 doesn't work like `git add --all`, it doesn't check in (start tracking) any new files, it only commits changes to existing files.

-Realistically, most of your commits will look `git commit -am "meesage"`.
+Realistically, most of your commits will look like `git commit -am "meesage"`.

 ## Good to know for later: ##